-The Imperial County, CA government operates Imperial County Airport, an airfield with two runways that support general aviation and commercial aircraft.
+The Imperial County government operates Imperial County Airport, an airport with two runways that support general aviation and commercial aircraft.
 In 2009, the county needed to rehabilitate a taxiway to maintain its capability of serving this traffic.

 The Tensar Solution

 The County decided to use the Spectra Roadway Improvement System, a mechanically stabilized layer incorporating TriAx Geogrid as a lower cost, longer lasting alternative to installing a very thick base layer or remediating the subgrade with lime.

 “Our client had used geogrid on another airport project,” says Geotechnics, Inc. project engineer Matt Fagan.

 “The client believed that the use of geogrid could improve the lifespan of the new taxiway without adding substantial costs to the pavement section.
 Granite Construction completed the installation by removing the existing pavement section and 15-inches of soil.

 "Next, they leveled and rolled the subgrade and covered it longitudinally with TriAx Geogrid.
 To complete the installation, they installed 15-inches of aggregate base and 4-inches of asphalt concrete.